 With one last heave my legs came out and seemed to drop past me while I swung my right hand over to join the left on the pipe.
 Unfortunately the weight of my body and the force of gravity and the fact that I was neither Batman nor Spider-Man resulted in my hands bursting away from the pipe and my body falling backwards away from the house, and I saw the blue sky spinning above me and I caught what I presumed was my last glimpse of life, the upside-down fleeting image of the yellow-shingled, green-shuttered house across the way as I plummeted head-first, when suddenly I stopped just above the first floor windows.

-Floating right before me, right-side up, meaning upside-down to my way of looking, was Jesus, more of a beach-bum than ever, in his loose trousers and torn t-shirt, with his beard and long hair, and his lit cigarette in his hand.
+Floating right before me, right-side up, meaning upside-down to my way of looking, was Jesus, in his khakis and old t-shirt, with his usual lit cigarette in his hand.

 “Oh Arnold,” he said.